anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 Before connecting your printer to Aura.Connect make sure it's connected to the internet.
 For more information see [Wi-Fi Connection](https://support.anisoprint.com/composer/manual/#wi-fi-connection)
 :::

 One of the things Aura.Connect does, is it helps you to remotely operate and monitor printers owned by your company.
 For that, Aura.Connect needs to be linked to your physcial printers.
-In order to connect a physical printer to Aura.Connect, follow the instructions below
+To connect a physical printer to Aura.Connect, follow the instructions below

 1. Navigate to the [Machines](/aura-connect/gui/#machines) screen by clicking on the **'Machines'** button in the [Sidebar](/aura-connect/gui/#sidebar)